Daugava Stadium (Riga): Renovation projects

 The project for the renovation of the stadium received funds from the European Regional Development Fund and the Latvian government in 2015 and the works officially started in September 2017, after a €62 million contract was signed on June 5 for the reconstruction of the stadium and the creation of the Grīziņkalns sports and culture district in its surroundings.

 On 15 May 2018, the first phase of the renovation was completed, in the course of which new stands were built on both goal ends, increasing the capacity of the stadium from 5,683 seats to 10,461 seats, the main western stand with its indoor athletics facilities, conference rooms and VIP facilities were fully renovated and a new electronic scoreboard display was installed.
 After the renovation the stadium now meets UEFA Category 4 and IAAF Category 2 requirements.
 The second and final phase – during which the construction of a roof over the west terrace, a new ice rink replacing the one built in 1960 (demolished in 2018) and new, multi-functional sports halls is planned – is scheduled to be completed by 2022.

 In April 2020 the construction of the new ice arena was started after the final construction permit was issued by the Riga City Council.
 The deadline for the unveiling of the venue is set for March 2021 in time for the 2021 IIHF World Championship.
+The final works were completed in early May.

+Large-scale renovation projects were launched in 2022–2023.
+The new, €12.3 million athletics hall is due to be commissioned on December 31, although Latvijas Radio reported that interior works are behind schedule as of late September.
+The upcoming hall would host track and field athletes autumn to spring, and sports teams during the summer, e.g. volleyball, indoor football, handball and floorball, along with a possibility to host cultural events in the hall.
+A bobsleigh start ramp is under construction as well.
+In the stadium, the replacement of the football field turf and worn-out athletics track, as well as the installation of heating systems, is set to begin in late 2023.

+Once complete, the complex is expected to include a football and athletics stadium, an ice hall, an athletic and sports game hall, an inflatable football practice hall, an athletic practice field and a basketball and other sports game hall on Krišjānis Barons Street in Riga.